rasterm/rasterm/docs/DOCS.md

 rasterm is a frame presentation library: your program supplies pixels, and rasterm gets them onto the terminal.
-The public C and C++ APIs do not expose SIXEL, even though SIXEL is the Windows Terminal backend used in 1.0.
+The public C and C++ APIs do not expose SIXEL, even though SIXEL is the Windows Terminal backend used in rasterm 1.x.

 ## Start Here